Satoko Shinashi: Return from hiatus

 Having been on hiatus for six years, Shinashi returned to competition in late 2014.
 She racked nine finish victories with two defeats in DEEP and Road FC before being scheduled to defend her DEEP Flyweight title against Mizuki Oshiro at DEEP: 95 Impact on May 6, 2020.
 However, the event was cancelled due to the COVID-19 pandemic.

 Post-title reign

 In August 2020, Shinashi vacated her title due to the pandemic's adverse effects on her training.

 With more than three years removed from her previous bout, Shinashi faced Reina Kobayashi at DEEP: 112 Impact on February 11, 2023.
 She won her return via unanimous decision.

+Shinashi faced Kyoka Minagawa on November 11, 2023 at DEEP: 113 Impact, winning the bout via unanimous decision.

 Personal life

 Shinashi was married in September 2007 and gave birth to her first child, a son, on July 5, 2009.